The Ultimate Guide to Healthy Store Bought Soup

 Next time you’re walking down the grocery store soup aisle (or shopping online for healthy meal choices), keep your eyes peeled for our favorite soups.
-They’re all lower in sugar, have a better sodium-to-potassium ratio, and are low in saturated fats, plus free of refined grains.
+They’re all lower in sugar, have a better sodium-to-potassium ratio, are low in saturated fats, plus free of refined grains.

 The CP Favorite: Amy’s Organic Lentil Soup, Light in Sodium